Conditions Malonic Acidemia

 MAL is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for MAL, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with MAL is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Malonic acidemia
+Support for Malonic Acidemia

 Support groups can help connect families who have a child or other family member affected with malonic acidemia with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician who specializes in metabolism, a dietician who can help plan your child’s specialized diet, or other medical resources in your community.
 Some children with malonic acidemia (MAL) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 At this time, we do not have any family stories for this particular condition.
 If your family is affected by malonic acidemia, and you would like to share your story, please contact us so other families may benefit from your experience.